 RA4WVPN is based in the US, a country that’s part of the “Five Eyes” surveillance alliance between the US, UK, Canada, New Zealand, and Australia.
 These five nations share all the information they obtain through spying.
 This means that because RA4WVPN is based in the US, the government can demand your data and RA4WVPN would have to comply.

 Five Eyes has also been expanded to include 14 additional countries.
 So, when so many governments could potentially request your held data, the anonymity factor isn’t great.
 Yes, they don’t store any data with regard to your VPN usage; however, they do store your basic information which could be enough to incriminate you if it came to it.

 Well, now that that’s all out of the way, let’s talk frankly.
-We find it difficult recommending RA4W VPN.
+We find it difficult recommending RA4WVPN.
 First, you can’t use Netflix.
-Secondly, while the encryption is good this is rendered useless by the fact that DNS leaks were found and additionally, no kill switch.
+Secondly, while the encryption is good this is rendered useless by the fact that DNS leaks were found, and additionally, there is no kill switch.

 There are a limited number of servers and the speeds are slow.
 Compatibility with smartphones isn’t great and if you need that functionality, you have to make it work yourself.

-Customer support is good, and they allow torrenting.
-They also keep zero logs despite being based in the US.
+On a positive note: the customer support is good, and they allow torrenting.
+They also claim zero logs despite being based in the US.
 Oh yeah, pricing is dirt-cheap as well.
-Those four points don’t outweigh the negatives – sorry, RA4W VPN.
+Those four points don’t outweigh the negatives – sorry, RA4WVPN.

 On top of that, RA4WVPN has some bad rep among the /r/vpnreviews community:

 Do you think it’ll be enough for your needs?